 The only real downside to this cruise is the upselling of drink packages and specialty restaurants that takes place within the first 48 hours on the ship.

-Excursion Highlight: On the Mauna Kea Summit Adventure, you’ll travel from sea level to the highest point in the Pacific for spectacular views.
+Excursion Highlight: On the Kohala Waterfalls Adventure, you’ll take a 1.5-mile hike past gorgeous waterfalls and have time to go for a swim in a private waterfall.
 This excursion requires a moderate level of activity.
 Don’t forget the sunscreen and your camera!

 This cruise boards in Honolulu, stops at four of the Hawaiian Islands, and then sails to Vancouver.

-Royal Caribbean’s Serenade of the Seas offers plenty of options, from dining to entertainment.
+Royal Caribbean’s 4,905-passenger, Quantum of the Seas offers plenty of options, from dining to entertainment.
 This ship is a great value for the money you spend and appeals to a wide range of travelers, from families to singles to couples to groups.
 Families cruise during the winter and summer holidays.
-When school is in session, the passengers are mostly 50+.
+When school is in session, the passengers are mostly 50+ travelers.

 This ship is easy to navigate, with similar venues clustered together.
-It has both an indoor and an outdoor pool — a real luxury.
+It has both indoor and outdoor pools and an adult only area — a real luxury.

 This cruise sails from Vancouver and stops at four Hawaiian ports before returning to Vancouver.

-Those looking for refined, casual luxury will appreciate Holland America’s Westerdam.
+Those looking for refined, casual luxury will appreciate Holland America’s Koningsdam.
 It’s a great choice for baby boomers and older members of Gen X who want an active cruise.

 Destination lectures and enrichment workshops provide edutainment.
 Cruisers also enjoy the mixture of activities and relaxation options.